 Tyson supplier paid for undelivered cattle

-On December 21, 2020, Tyson Foods announced that an internal audit revealed that one of their cattle suppliers made misrepresentations about the number of cattle purchased on behalf of the company.
+On December 21, 2020, Tyson Foods announced that an internal audit discovered one of their cattle suppliers made misrepresentations about the number of cattle purchased on behalf of the company.
 Tyson paid the supplier for cattle that they believed had been purchased; however, they never received those cattle.
 Investigations performed with the help of outside advisors revealed that the misappropriation of company funds caused Tyson to overstate their live cattle inventory by an estimated $285 million as of their 2020 fiscal year ended Oct.
 3, 2020.
-The company overstated their cumulative four-year inventory by $645 million.

-The internal audit found that an eastern Washington cattle supplier, Easterday Farms, is responsible for the errors.
-Easterday Farms represents roughly two percent of the total cattle supplied to Tyson’s beef segment for fiscal 2017 through 2020.
+Tyson has not disclosed the name of the cattle supplier, however anonymous sources told TSLN that the supplier was Easterday Farms located near Pasco, Washington.
+According to Tyson’s recently filed 8-K form, this supplier represents roughly two percent of the total cattle supplied to Tyson’s beef segment for fiscal 2017 through 2020.

 As of Dec.
 25, 2020, Tyson’s net worth was $23.59 billion, so it comes as no surprise that the company reported that the loss caused by Easterday Farms’ misrepresentations will have no material impact on the company’s financial results from 2017 through 2020.
 With that being said, Tyson does expect this mistake to impact their financial statements for the first quarter of the next fiscal year.
 Tyson is currently working with Easterday Farms to recover its losses